llvm/torch-mlir/docs/development.md

 ### Other configurable environmental variables

-The following additional environmental variables can be used to customie your docker build:
+The following additional environmental variables can be used to customize your docker build:

 * Custom Release Docker image:
   Defaults to `stellaraccident/manylinux2014_x86_64-bazel-5.1.0:latest`